Autonomous SmartDesk Corner Review

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links.
 Learn More

 L-shaped standing desks are a big investment.
 And some of them, with this one being the prime example, require a tremendous investment in assembly time as well.
-In a field where choice of desktop sizes and colors should be a primary driver of consumer selection, Autonomous offers only one size and four color schemes.
+In a field where choice of desktop sizes and colors should be a primary driver of consumer selection, Autonomous offers only one size and three color schemes.
 Low-quality components are reflected in the very short warranty, and that should tell you everything you need to know.
-The question is if you’re already investing $800 plus a couple of hours of assembly time, shouldn’t you look for something that’ll fit your space and decor better, last longer, look nicer and perform better?
+The question is if you’re already investing $1,500 plus a couple of hours of assembly time, shouldn’t you look for something that’ll fit your space and decor better, last longer and perform better?

 5 years on the base